openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 `iwconfig wlan0 txpower off; sleep 120; iwconfig wlan0 txpower auto`

-* About 1 min later, your bluetooth network should connect your rig to your phone (blue bar will pop up on the phone).
-If it doesn't, you should be able to wait 3 minutes and your terminal session will automatically reconnect.
+* About 1 min later, your rig should connect to your phone with Bluetooth (blue bar will pop up on the iPhone).
+If it doesn't, you should be able to wait 3 minutes and your terminal session should automatically reconnect.
 If that doesn't connect, you'll either need to reboot it or use a serial console connection to your Edison to troubleshoot further.

 * About a minute after wifi comes back on (terminal session restores), your Edison should automatically disconnect the Bluetooth connection.